 - Evidence that your work schedule provides you with enough time to care for your pet.
 (This isn’t as big a deal if you own a cat.
 If you own a dog, it can be huge!).

-What’s Really in Your Pet’s Best Interest?
+What’s Really Best For your Pet in Your Divorce?

 If your pet is old, sick, or anxious, then schlepping him/her from one house to the other every week is probably not a good idea.
-Yes, it may make you feel better.
-But, if you’re making your pet miserable in the process, who are you really doing that for?
-Your pet?
-I don’t think so.